A developer wants to reopen the historic Longhorn Ballroom in Dallas and he’s asking the city to chip in millions of dollars.

 Dallas City Council members see the public investment as a way to save a valuable part of the city’s past and also help usher in a new future for an area in decline known as Rock Island that is around the venue.

 The building, along with the sections of Corinth Street and Riverfront Boulevard outside, seem a bit worn out.
-It’s not hard to see why when you consider some of the history there.
+It’s not hard to see why when you consider some of the histories there.

 A riot occurred inside when the group "2 Live Crew" refused to play in 1990.
 Police were called.